MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### 3. Configure homepage

-Edit the homepage (_docs/README.md_) and complete the `TODO` items, using the suggestions in this section.
+Edit the _docs/README.md_ homepage.
+Complete the `TODO` items, using the suggestions in this section.

 - Anything outside of your _docs_ directory will **not** be served online.
 Therefore you might want copy the the content from your project root's _README.md_ to the _docs/README.md_.
 After that, you might want to make the root _README.md_ very short, if you don't want to worry about keeping two identical files in sync.
 - You might want to opt for short _docs/README.md_ file if you prefer to put more documentation in other _docs_ files.